 R6 is a risk-based requirement.
 This requirement sets a minimum time period for completing Vegetation Inspections that fits general industry practice.
-In addition, the fact that Vegetation Inspections can be performed in conjunction with general line inspections further facilitates an applicable Transmission Owner's or applicable Generator Owner's ability to meet this requirement.
-However, the applicable Transmission Owner or applicable Generator Owner may determine that more frequent inspections are needed to maintain reliability levels, dependent upon such factors as anticipated growth rates of the local vegetation, length of the growing season for the geographical area, limited ROW width, and rainfall amounts.
+In addition, the fact that Vegetation Inspections can be performed in conjunction with general line inspections further facilitates a Transmission Owner's ability to meet this requirement.
+However, the Transmission Owner may determine that more frequent inspections are needed to maintain reliability levels, dependent upon such factors as anticipated growth rates of the local vegetation, length of the growing season for the geographical area, limited ROW width, and rainfall amounts.
 Therefore it is expected that some transmission lines may be designated with a higher frequency of inspections.

 The VSL for Requirement R6 has VSL categories ranked by the percentage of the required ROW inspections completed.
-To calculate the percentage of inspection completion, the applicable Transmission Owner or applicable Generator Owner may choose units such as: line miles or kilometers, circuit miles or kilometers, pole line miles, ROW miles, etc.
+To calculate the percentage of inspection completion, the Transmission Owner may choose units such as: line miles or kilometers, circuit miles or kilometers, pole line miles, ROW miles, etc.

-For example, when an applicable Transmission Owner or applicable Generator Owner operates 2,000 miles of 230 kV transmission lines this applicable Transmission Owner or applicable Generator Owner will be responsible for inspecting all 2,000 miles of 230 kV transmission lines at least once during the calendar year.
+For example, when a Transmission Owner operates 2,000 miles of 230 kV transmission lines this Transmission Owner will be responsible for inspecting all 2,000 miles of 230 kV transmission lines at least once during the calendar year.
 If one of the included lines was 100 miles long, and if it was not inspected during the year, then the amount failed to inspect would be 100/2000 = 0.05 or 5%.
 The "Low VSL" for R6 would apply in this example.

 R7 is a risk-based requirement.
-The applicable Transmission Owner or applicable Generator Owner is required to implement an annual work plan for vegetation management to accomplish the purpose of this standard.
+The Transmission Owner is required to implement an annual work plan for vegetation management to accomplish the purpose of this standard.
 Modifications to the work plan in response to changing conditions or to findings from vegetation inspections may be made and documented provided they do not put the transmission system at risk.
 The annual work plan requirement is not intended to necessarily require a "span-by-span", or even a "line-by-line" detailed description of all work to be performed.
-It is only intended to require that the applicable Transmission Owner or applicable Generator Owner provide evidence of annual planning and execution of a vegetation management maintenance approach which successfully prevents encroachment of vegetation into the MVCD.
+It is only intended to require that the Transmission Owner provide evidence of annual planning and execution of a vegetation management maintenance approach which successfully prevents encroachment of vegetation into the MVCD.

-The ability to modify the work plan allows the applicable Transmission Owner or applicable Generator Owner to change priorities or treatment methodologies during the year as conditions or situations dictate.
+The ability to modify the work plan allows the Transmission Owner to change priorities or treatment methodologies during the year as conditions or situations dictate.
 For example recent line inspections may identify unanticipated high priority work, weather conditions (drought) could make herbicide application ineffective during the plan year, or a major storm could require redirecting local resources away from planned maintenance.
-This situation may also include complying with mutual assistance agreements by moving resources off the applicable Transmission Owner's or applicable Generator Owner's system to work on another system.
+This situation may also include complying with mutual assistance agreements by moving resources off the Transmission Owner's system to work on another system.
 Any of these examples could result in acceptable deferrals or additions to the annual work plan.
 Modifications to the annual work plan must always ensure the reliability of the electric Transmission system.

-In general, the vegetation management maintenance approach should use the full extent of the applicable Transmission Owner's or applicable Generator Owner's easement, fee simple and other legal rights allowed.
+In general, the vegetation management maintenance approach should use the full extent of the Transmission Owner's easement, fee simple and other legal rights allowed.
 A comprehensive approach that exercises the full extent of legal rights on the ROW is superior to incremental management in the long term because it reduces the overall potential for encroachments, and it ensures that future planned work and future planned inspection cycles are sufficient.